Advert

 Interview Requirements

-There will be a selection interview and applicants to the programme should meet the HCPC requirement to be ‘fit to practice’ through having good health and good character.
-Admission to the Programme is dependent upon a satisfactory Protecting Vulnerable Groups Scheme (PVG) Check.
-This will be sent to you prior to interview and will be conducted on the interview day.
-The cost of the PVG check will be paid by the University.
+There will be a selection interview and applicants to the programme should meet the Health and Care Professions Council (HCPC) requirement to be ‘fit to practice’ through having good health and good character.

 Additional Information